Undergraduate Courses

 Units: 5

 Course Description: Lecture, four hours; discussion, one hour (when scheduled).
 Enforced requisites: courses 10A, 10B.
-Intensive study of selected poems and representative comedies, histories, and tragedies through Hamlet.
+Intensive study of representative problem plays, major tragedies, Roman plays, and romances.
 P/NP or letter grading.

 Lecture: Lec 1